mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

     cd thumbnails
     mogrify -resize 400x300 *.jpg

-If the first line begins with #! (pronounced \"shee-bang\"), it tells the kernel what interpreter is to be used.
+If the first line begins with #! (pronounced "shee-bang"), it tells the kernel what interpreter is to be used.
 (Since bash is usually the default, you might omit this line).
 After this you should put in some comments about what the script is for and how to use it .
-Scripts without clear and complete usage instructions often do not \"work right\".
+Scripts without clear and complete usage instructions often do not "work right".
 For bash, comments start with the hash (#) character and may be on the ends of executable lines.\

 The file includes commands conforming to the syntax of the interpreter.